jeffhowarth/cartEdu/src/index.md

 [Section II](thematic/patterns-water.md) (will) describe patterns for particular thematic elements depicted on maps.
 These patterns are more concrete and identify conventions or recurring solutions to map symbolization problems.

-[Section III](examples/reference-topographic.md) (will) organize a set of good examples for different types of maps that illustrate many of the patterns described in the book.
+[Section III](examples/reference-topographic.md) (will) organize a set of examples for different types of maps that illustrate many of the patterns described in the book.

 All together, the book aims to support two fundamental laws of mapmaking: